Sa-So/ng-forms-using-json/examples/for.md

       },

 ```
+- if you do not specify the medicine inside for attrib. you get that form control in every medicine.

-- we will filter it in code.
+- we filter it in code.
 ```ts
 data.currentLineOfTherapy.controls = data.currentLineOfTherapy.controls.filter((el:any)=>(!el.for || el.for.includes(this.enrollmentFormPayload.DrugGroup)));
 ```